 As for item (e), the Swiss Federal Supreme Court has consistently held that this relates not to domestic public policy but to international public policy; furthermore, the concrete result of the award must be contrary to public policy.
 Wrong or arbitrary findings of fact or a clear violation of rules of law will not suffice.
 Preliminary and interim awards can only be annulled on grounds (a) and (b); the time limit runs from the notification of the preliminary award (Article 190(3) of the PILA).
-An action for annulment has to be filed within 30 days of the notification of the arbitral award with the Swiss Federal Supreme Court, which is the only judicial authority and instance to decide set-aside actions, and which renders its decisions on average within six months.17 An action for annulment does not have any suspensive effect unless a specific application to this end has been granted by the Supreme Court.
+An action for annulment has to be filed within 30 days of the notification of the arbitral award with the Swiss Federal Supreme Court.21 This is the only appeal authority and thus instance to decide set-aside actions.
+The median duration for setting aside proceedings is slightly more than five months (160 days).22 An action for annulment does not have any suspensive effect unless a specific application to this end has been granted by the Supreme Court.

-If none of the parties have their domicile, habitual residence or a business establishment in Switzerland, they may, by an express statement in the arbitration agreement or by subsequent written agreement, fully waive an action for annulment, or they may limit it to one or several of the aforementioned annulment grounds.18 The Swiss Federal Supreme Court has constantly held that such a waiver has to be agreed upon clearly and unequivocally.
-The term appeal such as in some standard arbitration clauses ('without any appeal') is insufficient to constitute a valid waiver.19
+If none of the parties has their domicile, habitual residence or seat in Switzerland, they may, by a declaration in the arbitration agreement or by subsequent agreement, wholly or partly exclude all appeals against arbitral awards.
+They may limit such proceedings to one or several of the aforementioned annulment grounds.
+The right to a review for the reason of a criminal proceeding may not be waived.23 The Swiss Federal Supreme Court has constantly held that such a waiver has to be agreed upon clearly and unequivocally.
+The term appeal such as in some standard arbitration clauses ('without any appeal') is insufficient to constitute a valid waiver.24

 Switzerland is also a party to the Geneva Protocol of 1923 and to the Geneva Convention of 1927, whose practical importance are, however, today rather limited.